A lifetime contract

 They invited the photographer Michel Roy from Quebec City to participate to have a good second participant, a stooge, and avoid all investigation.

-In their tricks, the goverment officials/media officials were caught twice looking for photographers illegally in their personal contacts after the closing of the hidden tender.
+The goverment officials/media officials were caught twice looking for photographers illegally in their personal contacts after the closing of the hidden tender.

 The documents on files, and the sloppy submission of Keepoint are still hidden almost two year at Information access and the Office of the Information Commissioner, people are quiting, beeing replace..